Hertevin: Assyrian and Armenian era

 There were four Chaldean Catholic churches in the village, including that of Mar Ishak (Saint Isaac) and Mar Giorgis (Saint George).
 The churches were part of the diocese of Siirt (in ܣܥܪܬ) until 1915.
 In the village of Rabanokan, there was an Armenian Church, known as Surp Asdvadzadzin (en Սուրբ Աստուածածին Տաճար, in English Saint Mother of God), also called Surp Sargis (en Սուրբ Սարգիս, in English Saint Serge).

 During the Ottoman era, the villagers of Hartevin were Rayats of the principality of Bhotan under the authority of the local Kurdish agha, which was somewhat independent of the central government in Constantinople because of the isolation and mountainous nature of the region.
 The agha owed the residents protection in exchange for the half of the products of their labor.
 Administratively, the village was in the Sanjak of Siirt in the ancient province of Bitlis Vilayet.

 Hartevin was surrounded by many Kurdish villages.
 Many of these villages had been of Assyrian or Armenian origins and were replaced by Kurdish populations after massacres, and in many cases, the names were changed.
 The population suffered under the Hamidian massacres committed against Christians in 1895.

 In 1909, Rabanok was population by 20 Armenian families.
 In 1915, Hartevin had a population of 200, in addition to five Armenian families of 45 people in Rabanok, but the village was destroyed during the Armenian Genocide.
-The Chaldean bishop of the village was assassinated, and the Venezuelan soldier Rafael de Nogales Méndez witnessed the extermination of tens of thousands of Armenians around Siirt.
+The Chaldean Catholic bishop of the village was assassinated, and the Venezuelan soldier Rafael de Nogales Méndez witnessed the extermination of tens of thousands of Armenians around Siirt.

 The fall of 1928 saw the final expulsion of the remaining Armenians to Syria.

 With a population of 500 in the 1970s, the population of Hertevin and other Assyrian villages left Turkey from the 1970s into the 1990s, due to violence and discrimination in the region.
 In 1982, three Christian families remained in the village.
 Today, most of these people live in the Paris region, mostly in Seine-Saint-Denis, and mainly in Clichy-sous-Bois.), with smaller numbers in Germany and Sweden.
-No Chaldeans remain in the village.
+No Assyrians remain in the village.